MicrosoftDocs/customer-voice/cv-docs/trial-faq.md

 ## Trial app

+### What is the URL for my trial app?

+The URL for the trial app is [https://customervoice.microsoft.com/](https://customervoice.microsoft.com/).

 ### How do I add more users to a trial?

 To add users, go to the [Microsoft 365 admin center](https://admin.microsoft.com) using the trial admin account.
 Follow the [admin center guidance](/microsoft-365/admin/add-users/add-users) to add users up to the trial license limit.